 I) Boiled salty/spicy potatoes

-The top list of dishes in and around Tibet gets incomplete without this item.
-Potatoes looks and sound very simple as they are boiled potatoes but if you sprinkle them with Tibetan herbs and spices it has completely different taste!
+The top list of dishes in and around Tibet is incomplete without this item.
+Potatoes look and sound very simple as they are boiled potatoes but if you sprinkle them with Tibetan herbs and spices it has a completely different taste!
 It will amaze us for sure.

 j) Tibetan Pastries

-Tibetan Pastries are long-established sweet as well as crunchy pastry, made up of dough that has been shaped into thin warped ribbons.
+Tibetan Pastries are long-established sweet as well as crunchy pastries, made up of dough that has been shaped into thin warped ribbons.
 They are deep-fried stuff and dredged with powdered sugar or salted.
-For more, just soak them in the buttered tea or hot chocolate, it’s yummy!
+For more, just soak them in buttered tea or hot chocolate, it’s yummy!

 K) Dre-Si

 Dre-Si, not so popular dessert, is a notable one, normally eaten on Tibetan New Year (also known as Lhosar).
-The ingredients indulge in Droma (kind of nutritious guard shaped root) and butter broth accompanied by sugar.
+The ingredients include Droma (a kind of nutritious guard-shaped root) and butter broth accompanied by sugar.
 Dre-si is widely taken as an auspicious cuisine, and sometimes you may also see it being positioned before the Buddhist shine for Buddha.

 Miscellaneous Items:

-Gundain [h4]: It is a variety of a Tibetan pastry that is prepared and served during special occasions.
-Gundain pastry uses barley as its basic ingredient.
-While you preparing, first of all, the barley is mixed with some activated yeast and water then it is fermented into barley beer and later with Tsampa, dry curd, wild ginseng, and some yak cheese are used as the sub-ingredients, and some brown sugar is also added for a new taste.
-We can see, Gundain, often served during Tibetan New Year and Losar festival as a starter.
+Gundam [h4]: It is a variety of a Tibetan pastry that is prepared and served during special occasions.
+Gundam pastry uses barley as its basic ingredient.
+While you preparing, first of all, the barley is mixed with some activated yeast and water then it is fermented into barley beer later Tsampa, dry curd, wild ginseng, and some yak cheese are used as the sub-ingredients, and some brown sugar is also added for a new taste.
+We can see, that Gundain, is often served during the Tibetan New Year and the Losar festival as a starter.

-Gyabrag : Gyabrag looks like a pancake.
-Certain ingredients such as barley flour, butter and cheese made from the yak milk, freshly prepared yogurt and sugar are added to obtain its sweet taste, to make this dish.
+Gyabrag: Gyabrag looks like a pancake.
+Certain ingredients such as barley flour, butter, and cheese made from yak milk, freshly prepared yogurt, and sugar are added to obtain its sweet taste, to make this dish.

-What to drinks when you are in Tibet? – Popular Tibetan Beverages
+What to drink when you are in Tibet? – Popular Tibetan Beverages

 We already read about the food of Tibet.
-And similarly, this section will shed some light on drinks i.e. famous beverages around Tibet.
+Similarly, this section will shed some light on drinks i.e. famous beverages around Tibet.
 Here is a listicle of Tibetan beverages one can’t afford to miss.

 1) Butter Tea

-Some may find its taste more like soup rather than tea and some think it tastes funnier Whether you are the new entity to Tibet or not, you’d better have a try for the butter tea which can assist tourists to combat with high altitude sickness, prevent lips cracking due to dry weather.
+Some may find it tastes more like soup rather than tea and some think it tastes funnier Whether you are a new entity to Tibet or not, you’d better try the butter tea which can assist tourists in combating high altitude sickness, and prevent lips cracking due to dry weather.

 2) Sweet Tibetan [ Milk ] Tea

 Tibetan Sweet Tea (藏式甜茶) is another famous tea in Tibet.
-There is a saying that “Tibetan Sweet Tea acts as the blood of Lhasa”, from which we can easily predict its importance of sweet tea in Tibetan life.
-Unlike the reputation of Butter Tea, the Sweet Tea has lots of affections among visitors for its alluring smells which is more pleasant and light taste.
+There is a saying that “Tibetan Sweet Tea acts as the blood of Lhasa”, from which we can easily predict the importance of sweet tea in Tibetan life.
+Unlike the reputation of Butter Tea, Sweet Tea has lots of affection among visitors for its alluring smell which is more pleasant and light taste.

 3) Chhang – Tibetan Barley Wine